OctaForge/libostd/README.md

 ## Supported operating systems

-Currently supported OSes in OctaSTD are Linux, FreeBSD and OS X. Other systems that implement POSIX API will also work (if they don't, bug reports are welcome).
+Currently supported OSes in OctaSTD are Linux, FreeBSD and macOS.
+Other systems that implement POSIX API will also work (if they don't, bug reports are welcome).

-OS X support requires Xcode 8 or newer to work.
+MacOS support requires Xcode 8 or newer to work (or alternatively, official LLVM distribution for macOS or any supported compiler from other channels such as Homebrew).
 That is the first version to ship a Clang 3.8 based toolchain, so things will not compile with an older version of Xcode.
-Alternatively you are free to use any other supported compiler from other distribution channels (official Clang, homebrew gcc or clang, etc.).

 Windows is supported with GCC (MinGW) and Clang.
 The MS C runtime is supported as well, so compiling with Clang targeting MSVC compatibility will work.